 - 1. fin 3 The firm's monitoring procedures were modified to provide it with reasonable assurance that the firm's policies and procedures are relevant, adequate, and operating effectively.
 Specifically, the firm will monitor compliance with relevant ethical considerations and perform annual testing of a sample of personnel independence confirmations.
 We have contacted our attorney, clients, and applicable regulatory bodies to discuss the impact of the independence violations and will remediate the engagements as required by professional standards. - 2.
 The firm has contacted two other accounting firms with expertise in Employee Retirement Income Security Act (ERISA) audits.
 We have implemented a plan for consultation with these firms for guidance in situations with which we are unfamiliar.
 We have also joined the AICPA Employee Benefit Plan Audit Quality Center.
 The omitted procedures will be performed and documentation will be added in a memo to the engagement file.
 We will engage one of the accounting firms to review the engagement working papers prior to finalizing the memo and to perform engagement quality control reviews of future employee benefit plan audits. - 3.
 We have purchased practice aids that are specific to the industries of our clients and have instructed staff and partners on their use.
 At our next staff meeting on [date of meeting], we will emphasize the importance of proper use of the firm's practice aids.
-We will also discuss the proper resolution of points or topics unfamiliar to the fn 3 The numbering of responses to coincide with the numbered comments in the report is optional.
+We will also discuss the proper resolution of points or topics unfamiliar to the

-$^{\mathrm{fn}\,1}$ The response of a firm whose review is administered by the National Peer Review Committee should be addressed as follows: "To the National Peer Review Committee."
+$^{^{\}mathrm{fn}\,1}$ The response of a firm whose review is administered by the National Peer Review Committee should be addressed as follows: "To the National Peer Review Committee."

-$^{\text{fn 2}}$ The response should use the singular I, me, and my only when the reviewed firm is a sole practitioner.
+The response should use the singular I, me, and my only when the reviewed firm is a sole practitioner.